leontabak/Schauspieler/README.md

 - how to send information from one Activity to another using an Intent and a serializable object
 - how to use the **singleton** pattern
 - how to use resource files to specify dimensions, margins, paddings, colors, values of strings
-- how to use Android Studio (especially features that help with debugging: logging, logcat, code completion, shortcuts for commenting/uncommenting blocks of code, **Toasts**)
+- how to use Android Studio (especially features that help with debugging: logging, logcat, shortcuts for commenting/uncommenting blocks of code, **Toasts** and conveniences such as code completion)